HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede

 * see https://github.com/HwWobbe/DefinitiveData-DeltaAlerts/blob/master/docs%20folder/Lede.md
+* * consider hosting an instance of federati on Azure.
 * * have a secure AWS vault created for me, that I can Assume via credentials.
 * * * pick a name
 * * * consider possible backdoors.